intellimat/zara-web-challenge/README.md

 No design system is implemented.

 CSS Modules were used to scope the style to just one component and avoid unexpected results.

-## Why did I convert a list into a _Set_ in **Home.tsx**?

-When rendering every character card, we need to check whether the character is a favourite or not.
-Without using a _Set_, the lookup time for each card would be O(n).
-Since a _Set_ is implemented with a hash table, the lookup time is on average O(1).
-So by using a Set we improve the overall performance.

-- O(n) to render each character card
-- O(1) to check if a character is a favourite